 Update 02/18/2021: We updated the results to reflect that this soundbar has phantom front-firing speakers.

 The JBL Bar 5.1 has a mediocre surround performance.
 It uses phantom front-firing speakers to simulate a surround object in the soundstage, but this doesn't sound as real as discrete surround speakers.

 This soundbar doesn't have height channels and doesn't support Atmos.

 The JBL Bar 5.1 has okay sound enhancement features.
 It has only two EQ presets: 'Smart Mode', which helps improve sound effects, and 'Standard', which turns Smart Mode off.
 There's also room correction as well as night mode.
 While there's no dialogue enhancement feature available, the manufacturer recommends using 'Standard' mode for vocal-centric content to reduce sound effects.

 Night mode isn't mentioned anywhere in the manual.
 However, it can be triggered by pressing 'Mute' on the remote for two seconds followed by pressing the volume down button to toggle this feature on and off.

 This soundbar has a wide array of physical inputs.
 You can even use the bar as a hub for multiple devices like your TV and gaming console.
 USB playback is only available via the US version of this soundbar.
 Other regional variants can only use this USB port for updating the soundbar's firmware.

 This soundbar has good audio format support via its HDMI ARC port.
-While it doesn't support eARC or Dolby Atmos, it can play content like Dolby Digital and DTS content, which is commonly found on Blu-ray discs.
+While it doesn't support eARC or Dolby Atmos, it can play content like Dolby Digital content, which is commonly found on Blu-ray discs.